 Born in Sao Paulo, Brasil, Pedro Arruda moved to Ann Arbor, Michigan in 2000 at the age of 13.
-While at Tappan Middle school, Pedro began his U.S. career in soccer playing for a variety of soccer clubs around town.
-After his arrival at Pioneer High School, Arruda changed his focus to become part of the football team.
-After a couple of serious injuries as freshman, including a broken collarbone and a severe concussion, Pedro had a successful sophomore and senior season as the starting quarterback of the high school.
+While at Tappan Middle school, Pedro began his U.S. soccer career playing for a variety of clubs around town.
+After his arrival at Pioneer High School, Pedro changed his focus to become part of the football team.
+After a couple of serious injuries as a freshman, including a broken collarbone and a severe concussion, Pedro had a successful sophomore and senior season as the starting quarterback of the high school.
 Although he had a few offers to play at Division 2 schools around the state, he decided to attend Michigan State University because of the school’s prestigious Agricultural Business Program.

-While at Michigan State, Pedro attempted walk on the school’s football team, but was not able to, which built the hunger to focus back on his soccer origin.
+While at Michigan State, Pedro attempted to walk on the school’s football team, but was not able to, which built the hunger to focus back on his soccer origin.
 During his first two years in college, the strategy to become a high-caliber soccer player was put into action through daily practices.
 The lack of a coach was made up by intense focus by doing research and coming up with his own training program, which focused not only on touch, but stamina, speed and agility.
 As Pedro became faster and stronger, he discovered an opportunity to show his abilities on the field with a real team when he studied abroad in Madrid, Spain.

 During his time in Madrid, Pedro played for a variety of teams, starting with the varsity team at Saint Louis Madrid.
 Toward the end of that season, Pedro joined the second team at Agrupación Deportiva Alcorcón SAD, based in Alcorcón, in the autonomous community of Madrid.
 Although there was a strong desire to become an official player on the club, the importance of finishing school was made clear by Pedro’s family, so he left Spain.